imugee/pegasus/README.md

 *****************************************************

 0:000> !attach -?
-; 0:000> !attach command attached the current target application to the emulator.
+; 0:000> !attach command attachs the current target application to the emulator.

 0:000> !detach -?
-; 0:000> !detach command detached the current target application to the emulator.
+; 0:000> !detach command detachs the current target application to the emulator.

 0:000> !trace -?
 ; !trace [/so] [/bp <bp>]